Railway Protection Force: History

-(1854-1861)
+1854-1861

 The maintenance and security of Railways, the vital artery of national communication and economic progress has been a major concern of the Government of India that goes back to the times when the Railway commenced their operations in India in 1854.
 Since railways have a linear territory traversing inter-state lines, a foolproof security system has been hard to provide.
-Nevertheless, the genesis of such an endeavor can be traced back to 1854 when East Indian Railways employed certain staff designated as ‘Police’ to denote its own force by enacting the Police Act, 1861 and deployed a contingent for the security of the railway with the owner companies bearing their upkeep.
+Nevertheless, the genesis of such an endeavor can be traced back to 1854 when East Indian Railways employedcertain staff designated as ‘Police’ to denote its own force by enacting the Police Act, 1861 and deployed a contingent for the security of the railway with the owner companies bearing their upkeep.
 The Railway Companies exercised full control over the Police Force.

-(1861-1956)
+1861-1956

 On the recommendation of Railway Police Committee, 1872, Railway Police was organized into ‘Govt.
 Police’ (The precursor of GRP) for Law enforcement and ‘Company Police’ (The precursor of RPF) for Watch and Ward duties in Railways.
 The actual separation of duties came into effect in 1881.
 By 1882, as a result of formal division of the Police Force deployed on the railways into “Government Police” and “Private (Companies) Police”, the Railway Companies directly assumed the responsibility of protection and Security of their property as well as of the goods entrusted to them by public for carriage.
 For this, they appointed “Chowkidars” for various departments and placed them under control of their local departmental heads.
 With an increase in commercial traffic and consequential steep rise in the incidence of theft of goods entrusted to railways for carriage, the “Chowkidar” system was reorganized after the first World War onto Watch & Ward organization under a single superior officer designated as Superintendent, Watch & Ward – a system which continued up to 1954.Thus the Railway Police Administration functioned under three different systems viz the district system, as a part of District Police; the provincial system, for each province and the Railway Administration system, separate Railway Police for each Railway Administration in spite of recommendations of Indian Police commission, 1902-03.
 The provincial system found acceptance on recommendation of Railway Police Committee, 1921 and the present GRP came into existence.
 The ‘Company Police’ evolved into present RPF in 1957 passing through "Watch and Ward" phase from 1872-1954, and as "Railway Security Force" from 1954-1956.
 RPF was also given limited legal powers under Railway Stores (Unlawful Possession) Act.